dludemann/test/content/tinder/how-to-use-tinder.md

 Firstly, the [official rules](https://policies.tinder.com/summary-of-terms/intl/en) include:

-- Agreeing to all of Tinder’s Terms of Service
+* Agreeing to all of Tinder’s Terms of Service

-- Being at least 18 years old and not prohibited by law from using Tinder
+* Being at least 18 years old and not prohibited by law from using Tinder

-- Not harassing or soliciting money from other users, or using Tinder for illegal purposes.
+* Not harassing or soliciting money from other users, or using Tinder for illegal purposes.

 However, when it comes to the unofficial rules of Tinder, these are somewhat more subjective.

-- Have more than one photo on your profile
+* Have more than one photo on your profile

 Not only does this give someone a better idea of who you are and your interests, it also helps to prove that you aren’t a catfish!
 Try to avoid too many group photos, too — this is about you, after all, not your friends!

-- Be honest about your age and profession
+* Be honest about your age and profession

 While you may not want to put your exact job, location, and date of birth on your profile (please, for safety reasons, don’t do this!), don’t lie about what you do or how old you are!
 Honestly dating through Tinder requires some trust, so be exactly that from the start!

-- Don’t ghost
+* Don’t ghost

 We get it, it’s very easy to just disappear if you’re not feeling it, but you know how it feels to be ghosted!
 Don’t do the same to others.
 If you’re not feeling the match, tell them and move on.

-- A well-written bio is essential
+* A well-written bio is essential

 Don’t leave it blank, don’t write an essay, and don’t write a shopping list of what you’re looking for!
 As we’ve already mentioned, try to keep it short and interesting!

-- “Hey” is an automatic turn-off
+* “Hey” is an automatic turn-off

-You’ve likely only got one chance to make a connection with someone on Tinder, so make it count, and don’t start your message with “Hey” — boring!
+You’ve likely only got one chance to make a connection with someone on Tinder, so make it count, and don’t start your message with “Hey” —&nbsp;boring!
 Additionally, most girls expect guys to message first, so be ready to jump in with an interesting topic of conversation that will get you a response.

-- Don’t delete and re-register your profile over and over
+* Don’t delete and re-register your profile over and over

 Sometimes you may delete Tinder because you’ve met someone, but there could be all sorts of reasons why you’re then back on the app.
 Just don’t do it repeatedly because you’re not happy with the matches you’re getting!

 Not only is it frustrating for anyone who may have matched you, it makes your profile look highly suspicious.

-- Be open-minded and friendly
+* Be open-minded and friendly

 Not everyone is going to be an instant love connection.
 But that’s okay — you can still meet new people and potentially make some new friends.